 - 6 strips of bacon, cooked & crumbled

-- 2 tbsp olive oil, or coconut oil
+- 2 tablespoons olive oil, or coconut oil

 - 1 cup balsamic vinegar